EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 What?
 Why didn’t it pierce his neck?

-“Huh?”, the boy on the ground said stupidly.
+“Huh?”
+The boy on the ground said stupidly.
 “Did you just stab me?”
 He was touching the spot where I had thrusted.
+Good observation idiot.

 “Stay away\!”
+He scrambled to his feet to get away from me.
+He hit the ground again as he tripped over his own legs, planting his face into the dirt.
+Pathetic.

-He crawled backwards as I came closer “I mean it\!”
-Eventually hitting one of the many trees in this forest.
+This wasn’t the time to observe.
+With light feet, I bounced over to where he laid.
+He had turned over like a turtle legs sprawling out towards me.
+“What are you doing\!”
+He began crawling backwards on his back.
+Eventually hitting one of the many trees in the dim forest.

-I stood between his sprawled out legs and lifted my dagger.
-It flew swiftly through the damp forest air, arriving at his neck again.
+I looked down at him, standing in between his legs.
+I raised my dagger again.
+I probably just missed last time.
+I still didn’t move this body that smoothly.

+Standing in between his legs, I looked down at him.
+He was like an insect, a worm, squirming around.
+I better make him stay still.
+The last attack was probably just a miss.
+I wasn’t hundred percent familiar with this body yet.
+Lifting my dagger in the air the moonlight seemed to envelop it, making it shine like silver.

+“Stop\!”

+I slammed down my dagger.

 “Aaa\!”

-It bounced off.
-Something yellow had appeared for a second.
+I heard the scream but the soft flesh of a person was nowhere to be felt.
+My dagger had bounced off.

-I stabbed again”
+I stabbed again

 It bounced off again.
-It was a yellow circle.
+A yellow circle sparkled under the tip of my dagger.

+What was happening?

-Finn looked at me with a shocked expression before giving me a grand kick to my gut.
-I could see the air turn flip over, the knife flying in my periphery.
+Finn looked at me with a shocked expression before finally realizing the size difference.
+I could see the horizon flip over as I saw a leg land squarely into my gut.
+The knife flew across my vision, shining like a star.

-I let out a groan as the air escaped my lungs.
-Some dirt had gotten into my mouth.
+Groaning, I tried to gather air back into my lungs.
+It hurt.
+I spat out the dirt in my mouth, what happened to the plan?

 “You’re crazy\!”
 He stood up.
 “You’ve gone insane\!”

-I’m not insane.
+Don’t say that.
+I am not insane.

 “What do I do, what do I do?”

+I tried to move my body, but it just hurt so much.

 “Dad, I have to wake up dad\!”

-Digging into the dirt with my hands, I tried to lift my body off the ground.
+Feeling the dirt underneath my hands, I tried pushing myself off the ground.
+I need to run.
+I was good at running.
+I just need to run for today.

+“You did this to yourself\!”

 Something approached and slammed into my head.
 My mind went blank.

+\*\*\*

 “Wake up sleepyhead, class’ done already.”

 Where am I?
+A girl was sitting on my desk as she checked her phone.

 “Hellooo?
-Earth to \*\*\*”
+Earth to \*\*\*” A hand appeared in front of me, waving back and forth.

 “Karrie?”
 What’s she doing here?

 “Karrie?
 Who’s that?
-I’m Ann, your one and only friend.
-Did you have a stupid dream or something?”
+I’m Ann, stupid.
+Your one and only friend.
+Did you have a silly dream or something?”

 I glanced around, it was my old classroom.
+There were some formulas written on the blackboard, but it seemed like greek to me, literally.

+I glanced at Ann, she was wearing our school uniform.

 “Whats the date?”

-“Wow, gross.
-Did you read too many books again?
-It’s 20XX”
+“Wow, gross...
+Did you read too many stupid books again?
+Here check it out”

+Turning her phone toward me, I saw the date.
+It was 20XX.

 “That can’t be…”

+I could hear the bustling noises of people walking outside our classroom.

 “What do you mean?”
-Ann tried to balance a pencil on the tip of her nose.
+Ann placed a pencil on the tip of her nose, balancing it.

 “I killed you, you are supposed to be dead.”
-The pencil snapped in half.
+The pencil snapped in half, each half making a sound as it hit my desk.

 “Oh, right”

-The scene changed.
+The scene shattered, everything disappearing.

 Ann was currently laying in a casket.
-Her family and friends were gathering around us.
-The funeral hall was filled with an uncountable amount of flower crests.
-The fragrant smell of flowers made me sick.
+Countless people had gathered together, all wearing black.
+I couldn’t recognize them, they were all wearing funeral veils.
+I couldn’t see their faces.
+The sounds of crying could be heard all over, It was maddening.

+“Is this better?”

+Plastered all around were huge flower crests.
+The fragrant smell coming out of them made me sick.
+I felt my sweat trickle down my back, I felt the arms of them grabbing onto me.
+I felt the urge to run out of the funeral hall.
+I needed to puke.

-“Tell me”, Ann stared at me with her brown eyes.
+Standing atop her own casket, Ann stared down at me.

+“Tell me.”

+A pair of brown eyes pierced my own.
+I averted my gaze.
+I didn’t want to look at her.

 “Did you really have to kill me?”

-She was smiling.
+She was smiling in the corner of my eye.

+\*\*\*

 “You did well my son.
 Just go back to sleep.
-Your old man will sort out this misunderstanding."
+Your dad will sort out this misunderstanding."

 I couldn’t see.